PipelineFX/docs/docs/start-here/Installing+Qube.md

 ## Linux Prerequisites

-On linux, several packages must be present before Qube! can be installed, and some pre-configuration is needed.
+On Linux, several packages must be present before Qube! can be installed, and some pre-configuration is needed.

 :::info